Investor relations.

 - Government-shaped decision logic — four public worked examples (release-date / HDC / parole / state pension calculators); one of these accepted by HMG as a gift under the Open Government Licence v3.0.
 These model published rules; they are not commissioned deployments.

-- Scientific numeric kernels — the
+- Scientific numeric kernels —

-foundational layer that safety-critical numerics sit on top of.
+the foundational layer that safety-critical numerics sit on top of.

-Ten BLAS / LAPACK routines plus an FFT and three textbook
+Ten BLAS / LAPACK routines plus an FFT, spec + body, 90.1%

 See the home page and the production ledger for full detail.